 2.1 What’s at stake here?

-Taking this relationship dynamic to heart could lead a man to lack self-respect and boundaries in a relationship, let himself get taken advantage of, and even accept full-on psychological abuse.
-There’s evidence that we take psychological abuse against men less seriously.
-A 2004 study found that a wide range of activities (42 of the 100 surveyed) are more likely to be seen as abusive if done by a man (just 1 was more likely to be seen as abusive if done by a woman).
+Taking this relationship dynamic to heart could lead a man to lack self-respect and boundaries in a relationship, let himself get taken advantage of, or accept psychological abuse.
+There’s evidence that we take psychological abuse against men less seriously: a 2004 study found that a wide range of activities (42 of the 100 surveyed) are more likely to be seen as abusive if done by a man (just 1 was more likely to be seen as abusive if done by a woman).
 For example, for “monitored spouse to know where s/he was”, 66% of respondents said abusive if done by a man and 35% said abusive if done by a woman.

-I do understand the historical context.
 As the entry for “Henpecked Husband” explains, the trope was originally a subversion of expectations because a husband dominated by his wife was the reversal of the proper configuration of the man being in charge of the household.
-In the context of the man expecting to be head of household, it’s understandable to focus on ensuring woman’s boundaries.
+If men were still usually considered the head of household, it’s understandable to focus on ensuring woman’s boundaries.
 But that’s not the environment most of us live in: “the notion that the man must be the head of the family is mostly a Discredited Trope”.

 2.2 Is the man as head of household really a thing of the past?